MisterAare/Supply-chain-analysis-with-excel/README.md

 # References to the Solved Analysis Case Study Using Excel

-<a href="https://medium.com/@aareadegboyega/supply-chain-analysis-data-analysis-case-study-using-excel-fee3568e8f07" target="_blank">Supply Chain Analysis by Aare Adegboyega</a>
+<a href="https://medium.com/@aareadegboyega/supply-chain-analysis-data-analysis-case-study-using-excel-fee3568e8f07" target="_blank">Supply Chain Analysis with Excel by Aare Adegboyega</a>